 - a company cannot be registered under a name which is identical to a name already registered. - ii.
-A company cannot be registered under a name which is regarded as offensive or where the use of the name would constitute a criminal offence. - iii.
-A company cannot be registered under a name which suggests that the company is connected with the government or a local authority - or under any name including a word listed in the Company and Business iv.
-CA does not prevent the registration of a name very similar to that of another company but if the similarity is deceptive and likely to lead to confusion, the established business may bring an action to restrain the new company from using the name.
-This is called a "passing-off" action.
+A company cannot be registered under a name which is regarded as offensive or where the use of the name would constitute a criminal offence.

+- A company cannot be registered under iii. which suggests that the name а company is connected with the government or a local authority - or under any name including a word listed in the Company and Business Names Regulations 1981 - unless the Secretary of State gives permission for the name to be used. - iv.
+CA does not prevent the registration of a name very similar to that of another company - but if the similarity is deceptive and likely to lead to confusion, the established business may bring an action to restrain the new company from using the name.
+This is called a "passing-off" action. - Court will take into account: - scope of pursuer's reputation